-Civan Tereas, 13, from St George's Catholic School was elected the new Youth MP and Issac Saliu, 16 from Pimlico Academy, was elected Deputy Youth MP.
+Civan Terbas, 14, was elected the new Youth MP and Issac Saliu, 17, was elected Deputy Youth MP.

 Civan and Issac will now act as the voice of young people of Westminster, take part in the UK Youth Parliament and will work directly with key decision makers in the council to help influence and shape local services for young people.

 As of October 2016, Westminster City Council joined the UK Youth Parliament following a vote from its Youth Council.
-The decision to join the Youth Parliament means that the council’s current Youth MP is an official Member of Youth Parliament (MYP).
+The decision to join the Youth Parliament means that our current Youth MP is an official Member of Youth Parliament (MYP).

 Formed in 2000, the Youth Parliament has around 350 members, who are elected to represent the views of young people in their area to government and service providers.
 Over 500,000 young people vote in the elections each year, which are held in at least 90 percent of constituencies.
 It is managed by the British Youth Council.